iLVL-Key/FFXI/gearswap/readme.md

 <summary>SCH</summary>

+Version 1.4.2
+- Adjusted the Movement check to not set as "moving" while mid action (will now wait until that action has finished to activate).
+- Fixed Danger Mode activating while in the middle of another action and equipping the Danger set in place of the appropriate midcast set.
+- Fixed the Low MP notification going off immediately after switching jobs when you had low MP before the switch.
+- Fixed some occasional errors with Damage notifications.

 Version 1.4.1
 - Adjusted precast to cancel processing while in midcast of another spell/ability.
 - Removed the no longer used itemMatch function.
 This function was previously replaced by both different, more efficient code and a new getMainWeaponId function specicially for Aftermath calculations.